Edward Augustine Savoy: Memorials

 Edward "Eddie" Augustine Savoy died at the age of 88, on August 24, 1943.
 Many national papers carried the news.

-Savoy is buried in Woodlawn Cemetery, Benning Ridge neighborhood of Washington DC.
+Savoy is buried in the Woodlawn Cemetery, in the Benning Ridge neighborhood of Washington DC.

-One of 18 US Liberty Ships built before the end of WWII that were named for prominent African Americans, the was named in his honor in 1944.
+In 1944, the was named in his honor, one of 18 US Liberty Ships built during WWII that were named after prominent African Americans.
 The ship was christened in the Bethlehem-Fairfield Shipyard, Baltimore, Maryland on July 16, 1944.